fommil/luddcam/README.md

 # Hardware

-Caveat: LuddCam currently only works with ZWO / Touptek cameras, ZWO filter wheels, ST4 guided mounts, because that's all I have access to.
-If you really want something else you can try asking nicely but you will have to do some beta testing as I'm sure it won't work out first time.
-My exact hardware is: ASI120, ASI220, ASI1600mm, ASI585(mc/mm), G3M715C, EFWmini.
+Caveat: LuddCam currently only works with ZWO / Touptek cameras, ZWO filter wheels and ST4 guided mounts, because that's all I have access to, specifically: ASI120, ASI220, ASI1600mm, ASI585(mc/mm), G3M715C, EFWmini.

 It is possible to run LuddCam on a laptop, but that somewhat defeats the point.
 It is really designed to run on a Raspberry Pi.
 You can use a Model 4b or anything more recent.